bgopikrishna/gopikrishna.dev/src/blog/using-the-node-js-cluster-module.md

 * Cluster manager doesn't execute any application code.
 * Cluster manager distributes the incoming requests to worker processes.
 * All the network requests (Like API calls) are handled by the workers.
-* All the workers are independent processes, they can be killed re-spawned without effecting other workers.
+* All the workers are independent processes, they can be killed re-spawned without affecting other workers.

-## Using Cluster Module
+## Using the Cluster Module

 As an example let's create a simple express app which calculates Fibonacci number.